 Studying in another country can be one of the most rewarding experiences of your undergraduate career.
 Studying abroad will widen your horizons and enrich you with new ways of thinking about the world as you experience a different culture.

 Trips last from 10 to 14 days, and students who receive financial aid may be able to use their award toward a Study Abroad experience.
-Past study tours have taken students to destinations like Argentina, Belize, Cambodia, China, Costa Rica, England, India, Israel, Mexico, Peru, Spain and Turkey.
+Past study tours have taken students to destinations like Argentina, Belize, Cambodia, China, Costa Rica, France, India, Israel, Mexico, Peru, South America and Turkey.